S-Dinesh-Reddy/predictive-maintenance-failure-risk-assessment/README.md

 Unexpected machine failures can lead to production downtime, maintenance costs, and equipment damage.
 This project aims to develop a machine learning-based predictive maintenance system that analyzes machine operating parameters and predicts the risk of failure.

-The project follows a complete ML workflow:
+The project follows an end-to-end ML workflow:

 **Data → Preprocessing → EDA → Feature Engineering → Class Imbalance Handling → Train/Test Preparation → Model Training → Evaluation → Explainability → Deployment**